pacodelarosajza/MMC-SYSTEM-PX/README.md

    npm run dev
    ```

-   This will start the server using `nodemon`, which will automatically restart the application when changes to the files are detected.
+   This will start the server using `nodemon`, which will automatically restart the application when file changes are detected.

-## Use
+## Usage

-Once the server is up and running, you can access the application at `http://localhost:5173` (or whatever port you have configured).
+Once the server is running, you can access the application at `http://localhost:5173` (or any port you have configured).

-//react-monitoring-control-mts